Sublimation Vs Heat Transfer Vinyl: Which One to Choose?

 Learn MoreUnderstanding Heat Transfer Vinyl Printing

 Heat Transfer Vinyl (HTV) is a straightforward method for customizing various fabrics, including cotton and nylon, with vibrant, textured designs.
 Normally, the design is created using single-color vinyl sheets.
 So, the process best suits text-based designs, logos, and simple patterns with limited colors.
-However, printable HTVs can expand color choices.
+However, printable HTV can expand color choices.

 HTV sheets come in different colors, textures, and gradients, allowing you to choose a texture of your choice.
 It’s one of those versatile methods that offer easy entry for newcomers, which is why it’s a preferred choice for enthusiasts and small businesses.